templative/templative/README.md

 ## Todo

-- Parallelize art creation and upload
+- Parallelize art creation and upload.
-- Allow replacing of a specific layer of svg
+- Allow replacing of a specific layer of svg to enable underlays of backgrounds.
+Otherwise define templates with underlays baked in.
-- Allow for back data defining at gamedata/artMetadata level to enable cards with similar gamedata but different backs to live in the same component
+- Allow for back data defining at gamedata/artMetadata level to enable cards with similar gamedata but different backs to live in the same component.